bdaralan/BDUIKnit/README.md

 trayViewModel.trayColor = Color(.systemBackground)
 trayViewModel.itemActiveColor = Color.accentColor

-// pass the view model to the view BDButtonTrayView(viewModel: trayViewModel)
+// pass the view model to the tray view to render BDButtonTrayView(viewModel: trayViewModel)

-// application is running, update the view model trayViewModel.expanded = false // the tray view is now collapsed
+// while the tray view is displaying, update the view model trayViewModel.expanded = false

+// the tray view is now collapsed
 ```

 ### BDButtonTrayView